agiledev-students-spring2023/final-project-concerts-io/README.md

 ## Product Vision Statement
 - Concerts.io: A web application to provide users with concert information in their area relevant to their music listening habits.
-- Concerts.io MVP will be a web application with a react front-end and express back-end communications with mongodb to compare a user-defined list of music artists to a locally defined database of concerts.
-It will require at minimum some communication with the Spotify API, Apple Music API, and Last.fm API.
-To start, users will have concerts recommended to them solely based on whether or not they have listened to them or if they follow the artist, and they will be able to save concerts and follow artists.
+- Concerts.io intends to streamline the process of finding relveant concerts for music enjoyers to attend based on their listening habits by comparing the artists they listen to to the artists performing in the area

 ## Team Members
 - [Harry Minsky](https://github.com/hminsky2002)